 Snowy Plover Protection

-In 2001, USFWS released a draft recovery plan, outlining measures to be undertaken to promote recovery of the species.
+In 2007, USFWS released a recovery plan, outlining measures to be undertaken to promote recovery of the species.
 The plan identified 62 locations in California with specific goals for breeding bird numbers.
 Forty-four of those locations included some State Park property.

 These measures will also help protect other shorebirds as well as marine mammals that use the beach.